 Learn the basics about the integration of AskCody with your organization's Microsoft Exchange environment

-Connecting the AskCody Meeting Management Platform with your Microsoft Exchange Server or Exchange Online tenant (Office 365) is an important and key step in setting up AskCody.
-Learn how AskCody integrated with Microsoft in this article.
+Integrating the AskCody Meeting Management Platform with your Microsoft Exchange Server or Exchange Online tenant (Office 365) is an important and key step in setting up AskCody.
+Learn how AskCody integrates with Microsoft in this article.

-Therefore, we recommend that you spend some time understanding Microsoft Exchange, and how AskCody connects with Exchange.
-This will help you understand the requirements when the connection between Exchange and AskCody will be established.
+Therefore, we recommend that you spend some time understanding Microsoft Exchange, and how AskCody integrates with Exchange.
+This will help you understand the requirements when the integration between Exchange and AskCody will be established.

 The AskCody cloud

 Benefitting from Microsoft’s unmatched scale and experience running trusted enterprise cloud services around the globe, AskCody is built on Microsoft Azure.
 With Microsoft and AskCody being a Microsoft ISV Partner, we can take advantage of the Microsoft Azure Cloud more quickly while reducing security and compliance costs and minimizing risk to your organization.

 When you invest in a cloud service, you must be able to trust that your data is safe, that data privacy is protected, and that you own and control your data in all its uses.